 Although there’s no universal approach to mobile software development, we share our internal best practices that will help you reduce the likelihood of errors, streamline the process, and guide to more effective outcomes.

 What’s a Software Requirement Specification in Software Engineering?

-Let’s start with outlining a software requirement specification definition (SRS), what this document should contain, and why we use it on our projects.
+Let’s start with outlining a software requirements specification definition (SRS), what this document should contain, and why we use it on our projects.

-What’s a software specification document? — In simple terms, it’s your product idea written on paper.
-SRS includes information on what needs your solution covers, what features it should have and how they should work, what load it should resist, or when a finished product should be delivered.
+What’s a software requirement documentation? — In simple terms, it’s your product idea written on paper.
+A good SRS example for mobile applications includes information on what needs your solution covers, what features it should have and how they should work, what load it should resist, or when a finished product should be delivered.
 It gives a comprehensive overview of all functional and non-functional requirements of a project.